 ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

-Best USB-C Hubs for iPad Pro (2026): Tested for Display, Ports & Charging
+Best USB-C Hub for iPad Pro M4 (2026): Tested for Display, Ports & Charging

-Ryan ColeRyan ColeUSB-C Research SpecialistUpdated April 202610 min read
+Walter BartetWalter BartetUSB-C Research SpecialistUpdated June 202610 min read

 We tested these hubs with M1, M2, M3, and M4 iPad Pro models for sustained 4K display output stability, charging passthrough under real workloads, SD card read speeds, and heat management during extended use.
 This guide covers what actually matters — display refresh rate, passthrough wattage, ethernet availability, and Thunderbolt compatibility for the M4 — and skips products that failed basic reliability checks.